About Community Development

 We collaborate with and support residents, community agencies and grass-roots groups to strengthen neighbourhoods and, together, build resident-led solutions that create positive change in Regent Park and York South-Weston.

-We believe that the community hold the knowledge and skills needed to create the changes needed in their neighbourhoods.
+We believe that the community holds the knowledge and skills needed to create the changes in their neighbourhoods.
 YSM supports, empowers and connects residents to resources to reach their goals.

 Our team and approach is:

 - Collaborative: We work with individuals, neighbourhood residents, youth and other organizations – combining our resources and strengths to create long-lasting positive change in Neighbourhood Improvement Areas.